 In other words, is the music legible to people’s interpretation?
 It might not be, because your ego told you that you killed it.
 But if you could remove your ego and only use your feeling, that is when the best stuff comes out.

-Is that a difficult lesson to learn for you?
+Has that been a difficult lesson to learn?